-The Women’s Studies Certificate Program is an optional course of study for students already enrolled in a Ph.D. program at The Graduate Center.
+The Women’s Studies Certificate Program is an optional course of study for students already enrolled in a Ph.D. program at The Graduate Center, CUNY.
 It is designed to complement existing doctoral programs and to accept as electives those courses that the student uses to fulfill degree requirements elsewhere in The Graduate Center.
 The certificate is awarded when the graduate degree is conferred.
-Women’s Studies courses also may be taken to fulfill requirements for the Women’s Studies concentration in the Master of Arts in Liberal Studies at the Graduate Center.
-All students are welcome to register for courses in Women’s Studies, regardless of their intention to pursue the Certificate.
+All students are welcome to register for elective courses in Women’s and Gender Studies, regardless of their intention to pursue the Certificate.

 To earn the Certificate, students must take one prerequisite course, two required courses, and a minimum of two electives.